jonnor/ESC-CNN-microcontroller/datasets.md

 Task: Automatic Speech Recognition.
 Not something to do on microcontroller.
 Could maybe be used for Transfer Learning for more relevant speech tasks.
+* DCASE2018 Task 5.
+Domestic activities.
+10 second segments.
+9 classes.
+From 4 separate microphone arrays (in single room).
+Each array has 4 microphones

 ## Relevant but lacking